[KB7800] Error "Login Failed: Connection has failed with state 'Not connected'" in ESET PROTECT Web Console (On-Prem)

 II.
 Reinstall ESET PROTECT Web Console

-The following instructions will take 10 to 20 minutes to complete depending on your network connection.
+The following instructions will take 10 to 20 minutes to complete, depending on your network connection.

-2. Rename %systemdrive%\Program Files\Apache Software Foundation\Apache Software Foundation\apache-tomcat-9.0.40\Webapps\era to era.old.
+2. Rename C:\Program Files\Apache Software Foundation\apache-tomcat-9.0.40\webapps\era to era.old.

-3. Download the latest era.war file.
+3. Download the latest ESET PROTECT setup to a temporary location and navigate to the era.war file.

 Earlier versions of ESET PROTECT Web Console